rdponticelli/argencoin/README.md

+Attention: Argencoin source is still an exact clone of litecoin.
+Its features aren't yet even designed.
+Do not run it!!!!

+Argencoin - a localized argentine version of litecoin, which is itself
-Litecoin - a lite version of Bitcoin optimized for CPU mining using scrypt as a proof of work scheme.
+            a lite version of Bitcoin optimized for CPU mining using scrypt as a proof of work scheme.
+Agencoin aims at implementing merged mining with litecoin.

+Argencoin features (still litcoin ones, open discussion):

  - 2.5 minute block targets
  - subsidy halves in 840k blocks (~4 years)
  - ~84 million total coins